cboulanger/jls-bibliometry/readme.md

-# The Journal of Law and Society - Bibliometric and Digital Humanities Perspectives
+# The Journal of Law and Society in context - a bibliometric analysis

 This repository contains code and generated figures for the paper by Boulanger/Creutzfeldt/Hendry, "The Journal of Law and Society - Bibliometric and Digital Humanities Perspectives" (working title).